PalliLink/JID-2358-PalliLink/README.md

 * The calendar when in scheduling appointments has an overflow when using a specific appointment type
 * Flex widget breaks when going into patient details
 * Clicking on physician profile will cause the physican home to have two instances, one before the changes were made and one after the changes are made.
+* Patient chart does not work with one entry
+* Patient chart introducing constant rebuilding even when not on page

 ## Version 0.2.0
 ### :health_worker: New Features: